Start-ups are inventing cooling clothes for a hotter future

 For companies like Techniche, that’s a recipe for growth.
 Today, the start-up sells vests, hats, neck bands and other garments with built-in cooling technology to companies and individual customers in nearly 30 countries.

-Last year, it booked revenue of almost £7 million ($8.8 million), compared with £150,000 in 2014, when Techniche launched cooling baseball caps as its first commercial product.
+Last year, it booked revenue of almost $8.8 million, compared with $247,000 in 2014, when Techniche launched cooling baseball caps as its first commercial product.

 “The market is growing enormously,” says co-founder and managing director James Russell.